Issue Cycle Time: The Key to Engineering Operations

 A mid-sized fintech company with 40 engineers faced persistent delivery delays despite having talented developers.
 Their average issue cycle time had grown to 14 days, creating mounting pressure from stakeholders and frustration within the team.

-After analyzing their workflow data, they identified three critical bottlenecks:
+They identified three critical bottlenecks:

 Code Review Congestion: Senior developers were becoming bottlenecks with 20+ reviews in their queue, causing delays of 3-4 days for each ticket.